I Don’t Want To Get A HIV Test Because…

-I don’t want to test because: I’m afraid to find out I’m HIV positive
+I don’t want to get tested because: I’m afraid I’ll be diagnosed HIV positive

 If you are diagnosed as HIV positive there is a lot of support available to you.
 Consider talking to a close friend, family member or partner about your decision to have an HIV test – or better yet, ask them to come and support you when you get tested.
 Alternatively, you can speak to someone at ACON or the Gay and Lesbian Counselling Service.

-I don’t want to test because: I don’t have the time to go in and do the test, and then go back for the results
+I don’t want to test because: I don’t have the time to go in and get the HIV test, and then go back for the test results

 HIV testing has come a long way, and the time it takes to get a test and receive results is much shorter now.
 ACON’s a[TEST] service offers free, confidential rapid HIV testing for men who have sex with men, which gives you a result in as little as 30 minutes.